risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-table.md

 Names and unquoted identifiers are case-insensitive.
 Therefore, you must double-quote any of these fields for them to be case-sensitive.

-If creating a materialized source, remember to include the connector settings with the `WITH` clause and to specify the data format with the `ROW FORMAT` clause.
+The syntax for creating a table with connector settings and the supported connectors are the same as for creating a source.
 See [`CREATE SOURCE`](sql-create-source.md) for a full list of supported connectors and data formats.

 To know when a data record is loaded to RisingWave, you can define a column that is generated based on the processing time (`<column_name> timestampz AS proctime()`) when creating the table or source.